HarjjotSinghh/avocodos-web/README.md

 # Avocodos
-Avocodos is a completely web3-based social media and learning platform.
+Avocodos is a completely web3-based social media, collaborative and learning platform.

 ## Features
 - Create and view courses